tvdinh/convexhull/README.md

 This program takes an input as all the points of a set (in 2D Euclidean space) and returns the convex hull of that set.

 INPUT: a text file with the following format
-1. The first line is a number indicating the number of points in the set (N)
+The first line is a number indicating the number of points in the set (N).
+Each of the next N lines contains the coordinator of the point in x, y format

-2. Each of the next N lines contains the coordinator of the point in x, y format For example:
+For example:

 3
 0 5
 -1 4